The Automobile Society India

-The Automobile Society India started in 2011.
-ASI started conducting Technician Membership and Senior membership exams through its Institution of Automobile Engineers India.
-In 2014, the society established a State Private Technical University in Arunachal Pradesh, the North East Frontier Technical University.
+The Automobile Society India (ASI) started in 2011.
+ASI began conducting Technician Membership and Senior membership exams through its Institution of Automobile Engineers India.
+In 2014, the society established a state private technical university in Arunachal Pradesh, the North East Frontier Technical University.

-Membership Examination
+Membership examination

 The Automobile Society conducts Technician Membership Examination and Senior Technician membership Examination twice in a year.

-Skill Development Programmes
+Skill development programmes

-Automobile Society india is a training partner of NSDC Star Scheme.
-Society already trained more than 4000 students under this scheme.
-Now society also plan to implement more Skill Development programmes through its Students chapters and University.
+Automobile Society India is a training partner of NSDC Star Scheme.
+The society already trained more than 4000 students under this scheme.
+Now, the society also plans to implement more Skill Development programmes through its Students chapters and University.